A road trip to Pennsylvania was just what we needed. We love a weekend getaway and a stress-free 2 day York itinerary was a welcomed escape.

 It doesn’t matter if you’re craving something sweet or savory for breakfast – they have both.
 We were in awe of the cakes and desserts there.
 And though the croissants, in particular, were tempting we opted for breakfast egg sandwiches with coffee.

-They are a quick service restaurant where you order at the counter and your food is delivered to your table.
+They are a quick-service restaurant where you order at the counter and your food is delivered to your table.
 They have limited indoor and outdoor seating.
 Our food only took about five minutes to appear in front of us and we gobbled it right up!

 We regret not getting a small pie to go.
 Learn from our mistake: get something sweet to go from The Copper Crust to enjoy later.
-Especially if you have a long drive ahead in the afternoon and like to snack like I do in the car!
+Especially if you have a long drive ahead in the afternoon and like to snack as I do in the car!
 (Dan can go an entire road trip eating nothing.
 I’m the complete opposite.)